-In 2018, Birth for Humankind employed a total of eight part-time staff members to manage our support and education programs, advocacy, research, communications, fundraising, operations and administration.
-A new Chief Executive Officer was appointed in May 2018.
+In FY2018-19, Birth for Humankind employed a total of eight part-time staff members to manage our support and education programs, advocacy, research, communications, fundraising, operations and administration.

 MATTERS SUBSEQUENT TO THE YEAR END

 No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the company, the results of the operations, or the state of affairs of the company in future years.